Hair Art

 This tutorial will introduce you to the gimp work (or wire work) technique of hairwork.
 The materials listed below are enough to create a flower piece, but feel free to experiment with different shapes and forms!

 Want to learn more about this craft?
 Click here for a list of scholarly readings, blogs and websites, instructional videos, extant examples, and 19th-century tutorials.
+Click here to read a maker’s reflection by Indiana Humniski.

 Hair art in the Victorian era